OpenSLO/OpenSLO/README.md

     - targetRef: on-call-devops-mail-notification
 ```

-An example of an Alert Policy were the Alert Condition is inlined:
+An example of an Alert Policy where the Alert Condition is inlined:

 ```yaml
 apiVersion: openslo/v1